golfguru1/OSRSQuestFilter/README.md

 A filter for Oldschool Runescape quests that shows you what quests you can do based on your skill levels.

-*Disclaimer: It shows the quests for which you meet the HARD requirements to complete, RECOMMENDED requirements are not taken into account*
+*Disclaimer: It shows the quests for which you meet the HARD requirements to complete, RECOMMENDED requirements are not taken into account.
+Also shows P2P quests, F2P filter to be added later.*

 ####Web interface TBD